Frederic King: Early life and concert career

+King performed in the Triennial Handel Festivals in 1880, 1882, and 1885.
+He sang the role of Mephistopheles in the English premiere of Berlioz's La damnation de Faust at the Royal Albert Hall in 1882.
+He retired from performance in 1890.

 Later years

+King married Eva née Hume (born 1863) in London in 1882, and they had two children, Mary Eva Oakley King (1883–1955) and Ernest Archibald Frederic King (1888–1973).

 On retiring from the concert platform King taught singing at the Royal College of Music for 42 years, from 1889 to 1931.
-Among his students were Norman Allin, Miriam Licette, Robert Radford, David Brazell, William Samuell and Herbert Heyner.
+Among his students were Norman Allin, Miriam Licette, Muriel O'Malley, Robert Radford, David Brazell, William Samuell and Herbert Heyner.
 After his retirement from the Royal Academy of Music he continued to give lessons privately, the last being just before he was taken ill a week before his death.

 King died in May 1933 aged 80 at his home in Hampstead after a short illness.
 His funeral service took place at Golders Green Crematorium on 22 May 1933.
-He was survived by his widow, Eva King, and his children, Mrs Mary Eva Oakley Turier and Ernest Archibald Frederic King.
-In his will he left them £1,375.
+In his will he left his widow and children £1,375.